Compactness and rigidity of self-shrinking surfaces: Introduction

 \subsection{Rigidity of Self-shrinkers}

 The second application of the compactness result is to improve some rigidity properties of self-shrinking surfaces.
 Rigidity means that the object is isolated in the space of solutions modulo some specific geometric symmetries of the equations.
 The rigidity properties we will focus on in this note are those similar to the ``strong rigidity'' established in \cite{CIM} by Colding, Ilmanen and Minicozzi.
 They showed that any hypersurface self-shrinker that is close to a round cylinder must also be a round cylinder.
-Later, Colding and Minicozzi extended the result to the higher-codimension case \cite{CM20}.
-Strong rigidity of other self-shrinkers are also investigated, such as Abresch-Langer cylinders (\cite{Z21}) and Clifford tori (\cite{ELS} and \cite{SZ}).
+Later, Colding and Minicozzi extended the result to the higher codimensional case \cite{CM20}.
+Strong rigidity of other self-shrinkers are also investigated, such as Abresch-Langer cylinders (\cite{Z21}), Clifford tori (\cite{ELS} and \cite{SZ}), and even Ricci shrinkers (\cite{CM21}).

-In this note, we establish strong rigidity properties based on different characterization of round cylinders.
+In this note, we establish strong rigidity properties based on different characterizations of round cylinders.
 Essentially, we will use the gap theorems in terms of the second fundamental form proven in \cite{CL} and \cite{CXZ} in the first result.
 To state our theorems, for a submanifold $\Sigma,$ we let $\h$ be its mean curvature vector, $A$ be its second fundamental form and $\mathring A$ be its traceless second fundamental form.
 Also, we let $B_R$ be the open ball of radius $R$ centered at the origin.

 \begin{thm} Given $N>2,$ $\delta<2,$ and $\eta>0,$ there exist constants $R_1=R_1(N,\delta)$ and $R_2=R_2(N,\delta,\eta)$ such that the following statements hold.\\ (1) If $\Sigma$ is a self-shrinking surface in $\bb R^N$ such that $\lambda(\Sigma)\le \delta$ and $|A|^2\le \frac 12$ on $\Sigma\cap B_{R_1},$ then $\Sigma=S^k(\sqrt{2k})\times \bb R^{2-k}$ for some $k=0,1,2.$\\ (2) If $\Sigma$ is a self-shrinking surface in $\bb R^N$ such that $\lambda(\Sigma)\le \delta,$ $|\mathring A|^2\le \frac 14$ and $|\h|\ge \delta$ on $\Sigma\cap B_{R_2},$ then $\Sigma=S^k(\sqrt{2k})\times \bb R^{2-k}$ for some $k>0.$\\ \end{thm}